-- The student is recommended to the school administration for an expulsion hearing. - Notification of parents and/or guardian; student may not attend any school-sponsored activities. - Notation on permanent school records; student may not attend another District 2 school or attend any District 2 extracurricular activities. - Student is no longer allowed on school property. - During short-term expulsion periods, class work, homework, and projects must be made up and turned in by assigned deadlines; the student will earn a maximum of 75% of the grade earned.
+- Student is separated from the school community for a minimum of 1 day up to a maximum of 365 days. - Student must re-apply to JICMS and be accepted by the administration to be enrolled again. - Student recommended for expulsion hearing. - Notification letter to parent and/or guardian via mail. - Student may not attend any school-sponsored activities or be present on the JICS campus. - Notation on permanent school records - Student may not attend another District 2 school or attend any District 2 extracurricular activities. - During short-term expulsion periods, class work, homework, and projects must be made up and turned in by assigned deadlines; the student will earn a maximum of 75% of the grade earned.
 Work not turned in by the assigned deadline will receive a 0%. - Quizzes, tests, exams, and projects are designed to test the student's mastery of a particular subject area and, therefore, will be scored for full credit.
 Students are required to come to school to take quizzes, tests, and exams.
 Class projects are due by noon on the due date and must be dropped off at the front office. - Following the outcome of the expulsion hearing, the school will recommend options to the student's parent/guardian for completing education during the expulsion period.